(Clicka qui per traduzioni in italiano)

 Kamen/ Stone (1992) is a dreamy and ghostly metaphysical kammerspiel a` la

-Tarkovsky.
-Filmed in black and white using distorting effects, it also avails
+in black and white using distorting effects, the film also avails

 itself of a haunting soundtrack of natural sounds and classical music.